CCBDA-UPC/Research-Projects-2025/README.md

 Your team must:
 1. Create a folder named `research` inside your **project repository**.
-2. Inside that folder, add a file:
+2. Inside that folder, add a file: `research/tutorial/README.md`
-   `research/tutorial/README.md`
+3. If you need slides for your in-class presentation include a **PDF file** `research/tutorial/presentation.pdf`.

 The `research` folder should include your tutorial content — **explanations, images, code snippets, visualizations**, etc. — following the same style and structure used in the lab sessions.